vircadia/vircadia-native-core/BUILD.md

 ### Optimization build options

 * VIRCADIA_OPTIMIZE - This variable defaults to 1 if not set and enables compiler optimization flags on Linux and MacOS.
 Setting it to 0 will result in unoptimized build.
 * VIRCADIA_CPU_ARCHITECTURE - This variable contains architecture specific compiler flags which are used if `VIRCADIA_OPTIMIZE` is true.
 If it is not set, it defaults to `-march=native -mtune=native`, which helps yield more performance for locally used build, but for packaging it needs to be set to different value for portability, for example `-msse3`.
+Setting `VIRCADIA_CPU_ARCHITECTURE` to empty string will use default compiler settings and yield maximum compatibility.

 ### Developer Build Options